flisanp/ms3-baby-food-recipes/README.md

 **Footer** - Exists on the bottom of every page.
 Located in the center of the footer are four icons with links to the sites social media platforms.

 #### Features Left To Implement
+- Pagination on recipe pages
+- Upload own images of recipes instead of URL
+- The possibility for users to delete their own account
+- More information

 # Technologies Used